sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

-# NERM Splunk Add-on
+# Non-employee Risk Management Splunk Add-on

-The SailPoint NERM Add-on is an open-source splunk add-on built using the Splunk Add-on builder.
-This add-on helps ingest, parse and normalize data from NERM API into Splunk allowing users to easily search and analyze their data.
+The SailPoint Non-employee Risk Management AuditEvent Add-on is an open-source splunk add-on built using the Splunk Add-on builder.
+This add-on helps ingest, parse and normalize data from Non-employee Risk Management(NERM) API into Splunk allowing users to easily search and analyze their data.
 It leverages Splunk's data onboarding framework providing a seamless experience for integrating data into Splunk Enterprise and Splunk Cloud.
 The SailPoint NERM(Non-Employee Risk Management) API is a RESTful API designed to manage and automate identity governance processes for non-employee identities within SailPoint platform.
 Non-Employee Risk Management (NERM) is an add-on to Identity Security Cloud (ISC) that helps organizations track non-employees such as contractors, partners, and vendors, and their lifecycles within the organization.